ronomon/hash-table/README.md

 *The `set()` and `cache()` methods are mutually exclusive and cannot be used on the same hash table instance.
 This restriction is in place to prevent the user from accidentally evicting elements which were inserted by `set()`, and to enable several caching optimizations.
-When using `cache()` to cache elements in a hash table, you can still use the `get()`, `exist()` and `unset()` methods to retrieve, test and remove cached elements.*
+When using the `cache()` method, you can still use the `get()`, `exist()` and `unset()` methods to retrieve, test and remove cached elements.*

 **hashTable.capacity**

-An integer, read-only, the current total capacity of the hash table, i.e. the number of elements which the hash table can accommodate at 100% load, increased through automatic resizing of the hash table buffers.
+An integer, read-only, the current total capacity of the hash table, i.e. the number of elements which the hash table can accommodate at 100% load, which will increase through automatic resizing of the hash table buffers.

 **hashTable.length**